apisak-w/keep-fetcher/README.md

 1. Go to the **Actions** tab in your repository.
 2. Select **Manual Keep Fetcher**.
 3. Click **Run workflow**.
-4. Enter your Google Account email.
-5. The workflow will fetch notes, process expenses, and update your Google Sheet.
+4. The workflow will fetch notes, process expenses, and update your Google Sheet.

 ## Disclaimer